Understanding useReducer in React

 initialState:

-→ Handles the action to toggle the visibility of the password:toggle
+→ Handles the action to toggle the visibility of the password:toggle: Flips theshowPasswordstate betweentrue(show) andfalse(hide).

 PasswordToggle component:

-to control the visibility of the password input field.dispatch
+→ UsesuseReducerto control the visibility of the password input field.dispatchwithtoggleaction:

 8. Notification Handler